-“Oh, xxxx, the world broke,” I told myself, as I carried my bags to my boyfriend’s place.
+“Oh, xxxx, the world broke,” I told myself, as I carried my bags to my friend’s place.
 I am not the type who swears, but here we are.

 “Or were the systems meant to rescue us broken, to begin with?”

 Physicists might say it does not matter.
 To them, time is a human construct.
 Everything is happening all at once.
 Our concept of the past is defined by our memories.

 “Do you ever get tired?”, a Facebook fan asked me on the Messenger.
 I stopped staring at the bags I brought to my partner’s bedroom.
 It’s been three months since the mandated lockdown due to the pandemic, and I’ve been entertaining random messages from the small community I’ve built as a blogger.